 The top-down approach is a strategy in which decisions are made at the highest level and then discussed with the rest of the team.
 The top-down approach is used for this Brilliance Online Tuition System since it can be modified to meet the needs of the specific client.
 It reduces risk, eliminates confusion, and keeps the project organized.
 The top-down method is helpful because it is consistent from project to project, allowing for the establishment of a well-practiced system that becomes more efficient over time.
 The top-down approach is more regimented and strict.
 It has improved communication and made it a lot easier to discover problems.
 As a result, faster implementation is probable.

 Black Box testing is the preferred strategy since its main goals are to find errors and validate software.
 By employing this test technique, the tester will only be aware of the formal inputs and expected results, but not how the code generates those outputs.
 Moreover, it is effective because it is carried out by independent software testers.
-Since the tester and developer are independent of one another, testing is fair and unbiased.
-Additionally, testers are not necessarily have programming knowledge and might be non-technical.
-The tester does not need to be an expert in the system's functioning details.
+Since the tester and developer are independent of one another, the testing process is fair and unbiased.
+Additionally, the testers are not necessarily need to have programming knowledge and might be a non-technical background person.
+The tester does not need to be an expert in the system's functioning details as well.

 CLASSES OF TESTS